baldurbjarnason/raggedy-dev-setup/README.md

 primary runtime for the project is the browser itself, not node or deno.

 Deno is used here to implement some dev tasks but only in a capacity that's similar to how bash or external command line tools work.
+You don't need to have deno installed to use this, the setup script will download a local copy that'll be used in just this project.

 ## Tasks